ifthakharriyad/mentomeet/README.md

 ## Mentomeet
-This is the repo for my Mentomeet
+Mentomeet is a project of OnlineMentor.